-Gets or sets a hint to how much buffering is advisable for a media resource, even if IHTMLMediaElement::autoplay is not specified.
+Gets or sets a hint to how much buffering is advisable for a media resource, even if autoplay isn't specified.

 The document author does not expect the user to need the media resource, or the server wants to minimize unnecessary traffic.